 You will be asked about your symptoms and medical and travel history.
 A physical exam will be done.
 Blood tests will be needed for diagnosis.
 Antibodies for the virus may be detected in the blood.

 Currently, medications or treatments specifically for yellow fever are not available.
 However, there are treatments that that can be given at a hospital to ease some symptoms of yellow fever.

 It is important to keep the body hydrated.
-Fluids containing electrolytes may be given orally, or may be injected through a vein to prevent dehydration.
+Fluids containing electrolytes may be given orally or may be injected through a vein to prevent dehydration.

-Cool water or anti-fever medications may be given to reduce fever.
+Anti-fever medications may be given to reduce fever.